afiodorov/afiodorov.github.io/_posts/2015-03-09-bitcoin-analogy.md

 money each wallet has surplus and deficit is traced through the history for each wallet.

-We can even emulate Bitcoins with very little cryptography needed.
+We could even emulate Bitcoins with very little cryptography needed.

 Let us create a ledger where the records will be kept.
 Just a Google document will do.
 Any kind of transaction can be added to the ledger by anyone, even